Deploy your language models to production using ONNX runtime and the Triton inference server

 }

 In a nutshell, this config connects our tokenizer and the embedding model.
-You can easily see that from it the output of the tokenizer model is passed to the embedding model to produce the embedding vector.
+The output of the tokenizer model is passed to the embedding model to produce the embedding vector.

-If the three components were configured correctly we can have the following layout:
+If the three components were configured correctly we should have the following layout:

 models_repository/retrieval